-It is not the responsibility of the school staff to investigate welfare concerns or determine the truth of any disclosure or allegation; this is the responsibility of local authority children's social care.
+It is not the responsibility of the school/college staff to determine the truth of any disclosure or allegation; this is the responsibility of local authority children's social care.
 All staff however have a duty to recognise where extra support is needed or where there are complex needs or child protection concerns requiring intensive or specialist support.